CSRD: Who is affected by the new directive?

 Certified data centers to facilitate CSRD compliance

-Some data centers have environmental standards and certifications that enable companies to meet CSRD requirements.
-For example, ISO 14001 certification for environmental management or ISO 50001 certification for energy efficiency prove that a datacenter complies with stringent sustainability standards.
+We find standards and certifications such as ISO 14001 for environmental management and ISO 50001 for energy efficiency, which prove that a data center complies with stringent sustainability standards.

 These certifications help companies to ensure that their digital infrastructures are aligned with ESG objectives, by reducing their carbon impact and energy consumption.
 By choosing certified datacenters, companies can therefore easily integrate these sustainable practices into their CSRD compliance reports.
 At a time when transparency and corporate responsibility are increasingly top of mind, UltraEdge has taken steps to ensure full compliance with all CSRD standards.
 This enables them not only to meet legal requirements, but also to highlight their commitment to sustainability.